A How-to: Buying Investment Property With Less Pain and Lasting Business

 Vacancy (or Empty Homes) tax: designed to increase the amount of available homes on the market, this taxes homes which aren’t being occupied for more than a set period of time.

-Honorable mention: the ‘off-the-record’ tax.
+And as an honorable mention: the ‘off-the-record’ tax.
 Mislabeled as a tax, this actually just refers to the additional cost of paying a local businessperson to ensure that others will respect your rights to a property – a highly recommended practice in the real estate industry.

 A valid question!